Campus Learning Assistance Service

 For students dealing with crisis of any sort in an academic setting, it can be hard to determine where to turn to get help.
 One place to gain insight into is the Career and Counseling Center, which also has a website addressing how to deal with stressful issues: Responding to Distressed Students.

-Students (and instructors) can also call the Ombudsman at (805) 893-3285 for 100% confidential advising, counseling, and assistance with conflict resolution.
+Students (and instructors) can also call the Office of the Ombuds at (805) 893-3285 for 100% confidential advising, counseling, and assistance with conflict resolution.

 If a student cannot attend classes or complete coursework due to a crisis, it is the student’s (or their family’s) responsibility to contact Office of Student Life at (805) 893-4569.
 More information can be found at Office of Student Life.